What happens if you get into difficulties?

-If your circumstances fit this pattern you should apply for Special Consideration through the Student Portal.
-You will have to provide documentation to back your request.
-Details about this documentation, and further details about the process are given on the Student Portal and on the Students Special Consideration web page.
+If your circumstances fit this pattern you should apply for Special Consideration through the link above.
+You will have to read through the information carefully and provide documentation to back up your request.

-If you follow this route, the Faculty of Arts will tell subject coordinators by email of the outcomes of your application for special consideration.
+If you apply for Special Consideration, the Faculty of Arts will tell subject coordinators by email of the outcomes of your application for special consideration.

 C. Attendance issues

 If circumstances beyond your control have prevented you from attending classes you may be able to apply for an attendance waiver.

 Students can apply for attendance waivers of up to a maximum of two tutorials only (beyond the number of classes students are able to miss without penalty).
 Applications, using the Attendance waiver request form (95kb Word docx) should be submitted to the Subject coordinator by email (and copied to the tutor) no later than three working days after the class that was missed.
 Supporting documentation (ie, Doctor's certificate) may be supplied to support a student's request.